 Functional medicine addresses the root cause of disease in order to restore and maintain health.
 Using the functional medicine approach, extensive testing is done to analyze your genetics, microbiome, micronutrients, hormones as well as an in depth personal history thus creating a health plan suited to you and your body.

 Functional Medicine may also be used to help patients wean off of pharmaceutical and explore holistic and natural solutions to chronic health issues.
-Many patient come to us after having spent years being given RX’s to mask symptoms instead of trying to figure out what is causing the symptoms.
-Things like chronic fatigue, thyroid issues, hormone imbalances, stomach & food issues, allergies, breathing & sinus issues, auto immune diseases, chronic pain, joint pain, anxiety, depression and more... are all symptoms and functional medicine works towards finding the underlaying cause of the symptoms.
+Many patients come to us after having spent years being given RX’s to mask symptoms instead of trying to figure out what is causing the symptoms.
+Things like chronic fatigue, thyroid issues, hormone imbalances, stomach & food issues, allergies, breathing & sinus issues, autoimmune diseases, chronic pain, joint pain, anxiety, depression and more... are all symptoms and functional medicine works towards finding the underlying cause of the symptoms.
 Our Functional Medicine Program is a minimum 6 month commitment.
 We only accept patients into this program that show a willingness to commit to making the lifestyle changes necessary to heal.
 This program begins with a 90 min Functional Medicine Evaluation with Dr. Scott Jacobson MD which is a one time fee of $500.
 The cost of a 6 month program is $3500 which can be paid in full or monthly.

 3. Why is a Direct Primary Care practice a better option?